Jeanneau Yachts 51: Design

 The Jeanneau Yachts 51 is a recreational keelboat, built predominantly of polyester fiberglass, with wood trim.
 The hull is of solid fiberglass, while the deck is a fiberglass sandwich design.
 It has a fractional sloop rig, with a deck-stepped mast, two sets of swept spreaders and aluminum spars with discontinuous stainless steel wire rigging.
 In-mast mainsail furling is an option.
-The hull has a plumb stem, a reverse transom with a tailgate style fold-down swimming platform, an internally mounted spade-type rudder controlled by dual wheels and a "L"-shaped fixed fin keel with a weighted bulb or optional shoal-draft keel.
+The hull has a plumb stem, a reverse transom with a tailgate style fold-down swimming platform, an internally mounted spade-type rudder controlled by dual wheels and an L-shaped fixed fin keel with a weighted bulb or optional shoal-draft keel.
 The fin keel model displaces 31747 lb empty and carries 9480 lb of cast iron ballast, while the shoal-draft version displaces 32739 lb and carries 10472 lb of cast iron ballast.

 The boat has a draft of 7.48 ft with the standard keel and 5.67 ft with the optional shoal-draft keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 80 hp with a saildrive, or 110 hp with a straight driveshaft for docking and maneuvering.
 The fuel tank holds 63 or 127 u.s.gal optional and the fresh water tank has a capacity of 169 u.s.gal.
 There is a 45 u.s.gal holding tank.